 Development applications can be determined by City officers under delegated authority, by Council decision or by referral to the relevant state authority.

-The majority of development applications are determined by City Planning Officers under delegated authority of the Council.
+The majority of development applications are determined by the City’s Urban Planners under delegated authority of the Council.

-Where City Planning Officers do not have the delegation to either determine or approve applications, development applications will be referred to a Council meeting.
-Applicants will be notified by the Planning Officer after a full assessment has been completed if the proposal requires determination by Council.
+Where the City’s Urban Planners do not have the delegation to either determine or approve applications, development applications will be referred to a Council meeting.
+Applicants will be notified by the City’s Urban Planners after a full assessment has been completed if the proposal requires determination by Council.

 Development Assessment Panels

 Development Assessment Panels (DAPs) came into effect on 1 July 2011 under the Planning and Development (Development assessment panel) Regulations 2011.

 The City of South Perth is serviced by the Metropolitan Central Joint Development Assessment Panel.
 The DAP consists of five panel members, three being specialist members and two local government councillors.